godaddy/gasket/docs/configuration.md

 The last step is making sure that Gasket is told which environment it is running in when starting up.
 There are three ways of doing this.
 The first would be to set the `GASKET_ENV` environment variable.
-The second would be to pass an `--env` command line argument when running any `gasket` command.
-The third is to programmatically set an `env` property at the top level of your configuration, which would enable you to use any arbitrary environment derivation logic.
+Alternatively, you can programmatically set an `env` property at the top level of your configuration, enabling you to use any arbitrary environment derivation logic.

 ## Accessing Gasket configuration in your application